pdjr-archive/pdjr-skplugin-tank-monitor/README.md

 ```

 __labels__\
 This array property gathers together a collection of label definitions.
-Each label definition supplies some text or iconography which will be used to decorate the data region and defines whether or not the label sho , perhaps conditionally.
+Each label definition supplies some text or iconography which will be used to decorate the data source selected by __path__ and defines whether or not the label should be displayed permanently or only when some trigger condition is met.

 Each entry in the __labels__ array defines a *label* which will be displayed at the top of the data region associated with __path__.

 There are two properties for each label definition.